dotnet/BenchmarkDotNet/docs/articles/contributing/documentation.md

 ## Building documentation locally

-You can build documentation locally with the help of the `DocsBuild` build task:
+You can build documentation locally with the help of the `docs-build` build task:

 ```
-build.cmd DocsBuild
+build.cmd docs-build
 ```

 ## See also